gbif/data-blog/README.md

 ```
 hiddenFromHomePage: yes
 ```
 You will have to set this to **no** for the blog to appear on the home page.
 The default is **no**.
-You will still be able to visit your blog post but outsiders would have to guess your title to see it.
+You will still be able to visit your blog post but outsiders would have to guess your title to see it (or navigate with the arrows).

 ### Locally serving the site using hugo

 You can download and serve the blog locally using [hugo server](https://gohugo.io/commands/hugo_server/).
 This is probably not necessary.
-I would just ask to become a collaborator on the before trying to do this as netlify will build the post automatically.
+I would just ask to become a collaborator before trying to do this as netlify will build the post automatically.

 ### Writing a post in Rmarkdown